MotasemZaidAlkilani/data-structures-and-algorithms/array-reverse/array-reverse.md

 I wrote firstly all of it at paper , then see if there is any problem or misinformation ,then writing at whiteboard from the paper.

+## Assigment Question
+Assigment took me around 2 hours to finish it.